MosesRahnama/OperatorKO7/README.md

 - This redistribution **defeats additive measures** (the resource can grow locally even as it shrinks globally)
 - The conjecture suggests a **fundamental limitation**: systems expressive enough to encode ordered data cannot prove their own termination using measures they can internally define

-**Analogy**: This is similar to Gödel's incompleteness—systems of sufficient expressive power cannot prove all true statements about themselves.
+**Analogy**: This is similar to Gödel's incompleteness-systems of sufficient expressive power cannot prove all true statements about themselves.
 Here, we conjecture that rewrite systems expressive enough for relational reasoning cannot prove their own termination using internally definable orderings.

 ### Evidence for the Conjecture